CutaneousBioinf/LiteratureMiningTool/RelatGold/Gene2DrugAssociationGoldStandard/README.md

 Project Title: Gene2DrugAssociationGoldStandard

+Introduction:
-Introduction: Gene2DrugAssociationGoldStandard project is meant to extract gene-drug associations from three resources, namely Comparative Toxicogenomics Database (CTD), DrugBank and PharmGKB.
+The Gene2DrugAssociationGoldStandard project is meant to extract gene-drug associations from three resources, namely Comparative Toxicogenomics Database (CTD), DrugBank and PharmGKB.
 The project also compiles a unique list of associations from all resources.

 Prerequisites: The resource files should be downloaded from CTD, DrugBank and PharmGKB.